Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample2-backup-restore/sample2-backup-restore.md

 ## Creating a Backup for the secret properties

-In order to get the backup of the secret we need to call BackupSecret, which will return a vector of bytes representing the backed up content.
+Call BackupSecret to retrieve the secret backup.
+BackupSecret will will return a vector of bytes representing the backed up content.

 ```cpp Snippet:SecretSample2BackupSecret